determined-ai/determined/docs/intro/concepts/scheduling.rst

                value: "value"
                effect: "NoSchedule"

-The Kubernetes priority scheduler can be used with Determined's :ref:`job-queue`, which allows more insight into scheduling decisions.
+The Kubernetes priority scheduler can be used with Determined's job queue feature, which allows more insight into scheduling decisions.